Umbrella Insurance? What is it?

 - While playing golf you hit someone causing a serious head injury.

-- Today, parents can be sued because of something their teenagers write on Facebook.
+- Today, parents can be sued because of something teenagers write on Facebook.
 A blog post about a CEO, an entertainer or anyone could result in a defamation lawsuit.

 Whether these lawsuits from traditional or newer risks are valid or not, customers often have to defend themselves, which can cost many thousands of dollars in out-of-pocket expenses, if an umbrella policy is not in place.